 Blind Museum in Holon

 Adjacent to Tel Aviv, in its sister city of Holon, is the unique Children’s Museum.
-The Children’s Museum is not only an excellent location to take the kids, but it features captivating exhibits that the whole family will enjoy.
-One of the primary exhibits in the Dialogue in the Dark; which is where the Children’s Museum gets its nickname as the “Blind Museum.”
-The tour of the Dialogue in the Dark takes place in complete darkness where blind tour guides lead visitors through the engaging museum.
+The Children’s Museum is an excellent location to take the kids and features captivating exhibits that the whole family will enjoy.
+One of the primary exhibits in the Dialogue in the Dark; is where the Children’s Museum gets its nickname as the “Blind Museum.”
+The Dialogue in the Dark tour occurs in complete darkness, where blind tour guides lead visitors through the engaging museum.

-The visitors will have the opportunity to immerse themselves in their senses while learning critical social lessons about disability awareness and tolerance.
-This famous exhibit has been featured around the world and is loved by many.
+The visitors will be able to immerse themselves in their senses while learning critical social lessons about disability awareness and tolerance.
+This famous exhibit has been featured worldwide and is loved by many.
 While visiting the museum, there are a variety of other exhibits designed for various ages, including adults.
-The visit can last for around half a day if you plan to visit more than the exhibit Dialogue in the Dark.
+The visit can last for around half a day if you plan to visit more than the Dialogue in the Dark exhibit.

 Ayalon Institute Museum

-Located just outside of Tel Aviv, perched on Kibbutz Hill in Rehovot lies the Ayalon Institute Museum.
+Located just outside of Tel Aviv, perched on Kibbutz Hill in Rehovot, lies the Ayalon Institute Museum.
 Also known as Machon Ayalon, this fascinating museum was once a clandestine ammunition factory that produced over 2 million bullets right under the noses of the British forces.
-After World War II and before Israel declared its independence; a group of brave young men and women spent three years working in secret at the underground factory.
+After World War II and before Israel declared independence, a group of brave young men and women spent three years secretly working at the underground factory.
 When visiting the museum, you will take a hidden staircase under an ordinary laundromat where the ammunition factory was based 8 meters underground.

-Here you will learn about how they were producing the bullets, the ingenious methods employed to keep it a secret; and the importance behind this monumental action.
+Here you will learn how they produced the bullets, the ingenious methods employed to keep it a secret, and the importance behind this monumental action.
 As one of the best museums in Tel Aviv, it is a must-see adventure the whole family will love!
-The visit here is short and very enjoyable. the tour lasts slightly over an hour.
+The visit here is short and very enjoyable.
+The tour lasts slightly over an hour.